L-u-k-e/Style-Guide/README.md

 Functions should be verbs, regular variables should be nouns.

-The only allowable exception is that event listeners/mutation observers may be named `foo_changed()`
+The only allowable exception to the function verb rule is that event listeners/mutation observers may be named `foo_changed()`